jmsiro/wms_project/README.md

 Acceptance criteria: once this process has been completed, we expect to have the data in the database to generate an invoice file to send to the customers.
 Note: It’s out of the scope of this requirement to generate an invoice file.

-### As ShipHero, I’d like to be able to reprocess invoices, so I can amend incorrect charges
+### I’d like to be able to reprocess invoices, so I can amend incorrect charges
 Rates could change depending on the time of the year.
 Partners such as USPS, Fedex, and Canada Post provide these rates.
 Sometimes, our finance team receives these rates late, and invoices are generated with outdated rates.

 We need a mechanism to reprocess invoices.
 Since we usually want to validate differences between invoices before updating the invoice, it must provide a dry run feature that should work the following way